Shankill Road: Sport

 Wayne McCullough, a gold medalist at the Commonwealth Games and a world champion in the Bantamweight division and an Olympic silver medalist at the 1992 Summer Olympics representing Ireland is a native of the Shankill.
 He is one of a number of boxers from the area to be featured on a mural on Gardiner Street celebrating the area's strong heritage in boxing.
 The image has since been moved to Hopewell Crescent.
 McCullough trained in the Albert Foundry boxing club, located in the Highfield estate where he grew up.
 Other locals to make an impact in the sport have included Jimmy Warnock, a boxer from the 1930s who beat world champion Benny Lynch twice, and his brother Billy.

 Football is also a popular sport in the area with local teams including Shankill United, Albert Foundry, who play on the West Circular Road, Lower Shankill, who share the Hammer ground with United and Woodvale who won the Junior Cup in 2011.
 All four clubs are members of the Northern Amateur Football League.
 The main club in the area however is Linfield with a Linfield superstore trading on the Shankill Road despite the club being based on the Lisburn Road in south Belfast.
 A Linfield Supporters and Social Club is situated on Crimea Street.
 An Ulster Rangers social club is also open on the road, with the Glasgow team widely supported amongst Northern Irish Protestants.
 Norman Whiteside, the ex-Northern Ireland and Manchester United midfielder, lived on the Shankill.
 Whiteside also lends his name to the Norman Whiteside Sports Facility, a community sports area used by Woodvale F.C.
 The facility is located on Sydney Street West between the Shankill and the neighbouring Crumlin Road.
 George O'Boyle, who had a long career in Scottish football, is also a Shankill native.
+On the Ballygomartin Road, the Berlin Swifts & Swiftettes compete at Advantage Park.
+The football club hosts men's and women's football teams from youth level upwards.
+They joined the NAFL in 2026.